 Final Thoughts

-This guide equips you for ethical Booking.com scraping in 2025, with proxies and GraphQL for efficiency.
+This guide equips you for ethical Booking.com scraping, with proxies and GraphQL for efficiency.
 Test incrementally, adapt selectors (inspect live site), and prioritize responsibility.
 For advanced, explore Playwright.

 Look for reliable rotating residential proxies?
 Try GoProxy’s trial to test scraping booking.com.
 Sign up and get it today!